MarsUniversity/ece387-robotics/website/block_3_vision/lab/lab3.md

     cv2.destroyAllWindows() # clean up GUI
 ```

+*Hint:* It might be easier to start off working in jupyter on an image.
+Build your
+filter and get it working.
+Then move on to reading in a video stream and applying
+your filter to each frame.

 # Lab 3

 Create a python program (or separate programs) and do the following: